Bootstrap Tutorial

 • navbar-brand – This is used for your website branding.
 You can also include a logo image file here.

-• navbar-toggler — Denotes the toggle button for the collapsed menu.
-The piece data-toggle="collapse" defines that this will turn to a hamburger menu, not to drop-down, which is the other option.
-It’s important that you define a data-target with a CSS id (defined by the #) and wrap a <div> with the same name around the actual navbar element.
+• navbar-toggler – Denotes the toggle button for the collapsed menu.
+The piece data-bs-toggle="collapse" defines that this will turn to a hamburger menu.
+It’s important that you define a data-bs-target with a CSS id (defined by the #) and wrap a <div> with the same name around the actual navbar element.
+Note the bs namespace in these attributes.

 • navbar-toggler-icon – As you can probably guess, this creates the icon users click on to open the menu on smaller screens.